- CBD may be consumed through inhalation, ingestion, sublingual administration (under the tongue), and topical application.

 Broad-spectrum CBD is similar to full-spectrum in that they have various cannabinoids present in the extracts.
 Since it contains these compounds, broad-spectrum users may also benefit from the entourage effect.

 What sets broad-spectrum CBD apart from full-spectrum is that it does not contain THC.
 This kind of CBD extract is best for people who wish to benefit from most cannabinoids except THC, which may show up in drug tests.
+There are no guarantees for passing a drug test from any company, though.

 What Is CBD?

 Cannabidiol, popularly known as CBD, is a compound derived from Cannabis sativa plants.
-It is considered to have therapeutic and anti-inflammatory benefits for various medical conditions, such as epilepsy and chronic pain in multiple sclerosis(22).
+It is considered to have potential therapeutic and anti-inflammatory benefits for various medical conditions, such as epilepsy and chronic pain in multiple sclerosis(22).

 How Was CBD Discovered?